fresheneesz/parsinator.js/docs/core.md

     return regex(/[0-9]+/).chain(value => ok(Number(value)))
   },
   version: function() {
-    return seriesSepBy(str('.'), integer(), integer, integer()) },
+    return series({sepBy: str('.')}, integer(), integer, integer()) },
 })
 ```

-In the above, notice that `integer()` and `integer` passed as parsers to `seriesSepBy` will be treated identically.
+In the above, notice that `integer()` and `integer` passed as parsers to `series` will be treated identically.
 The following functions are utilities used to do this internally, and can be useful externally for example in order to raise exceptions for bad input.

 **`isParser(possibleParser)`** - Returns whether parsinator.js can recognize the input as a `Parser`.
 See `getPossibleParser` for more info.